ujjwal-9/blog/_posts/2021-01-05-CT-Brain-Anatomy.md

 The internal capsules and corpus callosum are clinically important white matter tracts.

+> White matter has a high content of myelinated axons.

 **Corpus Callosum** is visible in Sagittal CT's and connects white matter of the left and right cerebral hemispheres.
 Its clinical significance is that it can let lesions of brain to grow from one hemisphere to other.
 Elsewhere flax acts as a barrier to such invasions.

 ![](https://www.radiologymasterclass.co.uk/images/ct/ct-brain/anatomy/corpus_callosum.jpg)